QuetzalcoutlDev/sakura-script/docs/README.md

 If the brackets [], are not used, then it will be assumed that no one is speaking.
 You can use this for the narrator or the protagonist's internal thoughts.

 The dialogues can be as many as you want, but they must always be enclosed in quotation marks.

+> [!NOTE]
+> Every line of dialogue is written within a block, in this case "label," which must contain four spaces at the beginning.
+> Pressing the TAB key once allows you to do this.

 ## Commands